ShinchanThakur/weather-app/README.md

 ## Config file settings
 Before running the app in your local machine, follow the following steps to setup config file -

-- Copy the template_config.json file in the same folder.
+- Copy the template_config.json file in the same folder (config folder).
 - Name the new file as config.json.
 - Replace the values with your api keys.